mariambenmoussa/Game-Notifications/README.md

 ## Deployment instructions

-For security reasons and to protect sensitive data, some variables used on terraform are initiated in the CLI command (email@ for the SNS subscription, aws account ID, NBA API key)
+For security reasons and to protect sensitive data, some variables used in terraform are initialized in the CLI command (e.g., email@ for the SNS subscription, AWS account ID, NBA API key)
 Run the following commands:

 ```